How much does a music license cost for a business?

 For current EU tariffs: contact the collective management organisation in the country where the business operates.

-The direct-license catalogue model
+The proprietary catalogue model

 The legal framework recognises that catalogues of works outside the repertoires administered by collecting societies are a legitimate alternative for commercial venues.
 When a service provider produces music in-house or works with a catalogue that has never been registered with collecting societies, the works are not part of the repertoires they administer.